Every now and then I have a patient who boasts proudly, “I’m healthy as a horse! I haven’t had a cold or flu in I-don’t-know-how-many-years!”

 By all means, please eat your veggies, take your vitamin D3 and probiotics, get enough sleep, and take your herbs this winter!
 These are all strategies that enhance your immune system’s wisdom and strength in both preventing illnesses and quickly overcoming them when they invariably occur.
 You’ll know you’re in optimal health when you get sick one to two times a year, get a high fever, and get over your illness quickly.
 There’s a vast difference between this and catching every little cold to go around the office.

-Hand sanitizer gels, unnecessary antibiotic prescriptions, fever reducing medications, and flu shots are not helping us.
-These misguided and over-prescribed strategies essentially place a blindfold on the immune system.
-Which is to say: in the long run, they likely hurt us more than they help us.
+Hand sanitizer gels, unnecessary antibiotic prescriptions, fever reducing medications, and flu shots – although they all have their place – are not the answer to every problem.
+These over-prescribed strategies essentially place a blindfold on the immune system.
+Which is to say: in the long run, they may hurt some of us more than they help.
 (By the way: study after study have shown that flu shots are not nearly as effective as their manufacturers would like you to believe.)

 In other words: many conventional approaches to flu prevention and treatment suppress the immune system, whereas natural therapies work by enhancing it.

-If you do get the flu, it’s still a good idea to see your naturopathic physician, acupuncturist, or other functional-medicine-oriented provider for help with relieving your discomfort, getting over the infection more quickly, and reducing the risk of developing complications.
+If you do get the flu, it’s still a good idea to see your naturopathic physician, or other functional-medicine-oriented provider for help with relieving your discomfort, getting over the infection more quickly, and reducing the risk of developing complications.
+But if your provider tells you to take Tylenol?
+Send them this article.

 Newborns (three months or younger) with fever of 100.5oF or higher.
 Note that teething never causes fever over 100.5oF (rectally).